mojtabaSefidi/Sofia-LearnerPlus/ReplicationPackage/README.md

 "PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:add-1",
 ```

-In the next step, simulate each recommender.
+In the next step, you should run the following commands to simulate each recommender.
 Since the Recommenders++ strategy suggests an extra reviewer for all PRKRs and doesn't do any replacement, there is no need to use the ```--simulation-type``` command.

 ```PowerShell
 # AuthorshipRec++ Recommender